geoffreydstewart/starter/README.md

 # Starter

 A minimal Python starter project using uv and Make.
+This project can be quite useful to quickly achieve a local Python development environment.

+You just need to install [uv](https://docs.astral.sh/uv/getting-started/installation/) and the usual dev tools like `make`.

+Then add the dependencies you need in the [pyproject.toml](pyproject.toml)

 ## Requirements